wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 ## Why calibrate your odometry?

 The odometry of a robot is the measure of the robot's position and orientation (pose) in space.
+Odometry values usually come from the motor driver for your robot.
-It is usually calculated by integrating the robot's velocity over time.
+They are usually calculated by integrating the robot's velocity over time.
 This happens by sampling the rotation of the wheels as sensed by the wheel encoders.
-Knowing the rotation of each wheel in radians, the wheel radius, and the time between samples, you can calculate the distance traveled and the velocity of each wheel during that sample interval.
+Knowing the amount of time between samples, the rotation of each wheel in radians during that time, and the wheel radius, you can calculate the distance traveled and the velocity of each wheel during that sample interval.
-By knowing the distance between the wheels, you can calculate the arc or line the robot traveled during the sample interval.
+By also knowing the distance between the wheels, you can calculate the arc or line the robot traveled during the sample interval.
 By integrating these arcs or lines, you can calculate the robot's pose over time relative to where the robot was when it started up.

 Note that correct integration relies on sampling happening over short distances.